sitomani/4champ/docs/journal.md

 # 4champ Development Journal

+### 15 May 2021 Goodbye Carthage, Hello Swift Package Manager

+Thought it would be time to give [Swift Package Manager](https://swift.org/package-manager/) a try.
+As all my three dependencies are available thru SwiftPM the switchover was smooth & effortless <3.

 ### 26 December 2020 Small steps

 Quite some year, this one.
 Without touching the global events, just a bit of a summary of what happened lately for 4champ.
 In November, I pushed out a small update to the app that enabled reviewing through the About page.
 The app will also ask for a review after receiving a bit of trigger actions first, using the iOS review mechanics, so it won't be bugging you too often.